-There are many different ways to help better your performance when it comes to soccer.
-Such ways include physical, mental and nutritional elements for your game.
+There are many different ways to help better your performance as a soccer player.
+Such ways include physical, mental and nutritional elements for your game day.

 All elements are vitally important as each other, however, nutrition is pivotal for supplying the energy you need to run for 90 minutes and also help you recover after training and match days to ensure you remain at optimal performance capacity every time you play or train.
 However, what should we eat before a soccer match to perform at peak levels?
 Let’s delve into some useful tips and research to help answer this question better.